 What Is Lane Sharing?

 Lane sharing is when two motorcycles ride side-by-side in a single lane of traffic.
-Usually, the bikers will stagger their positions within the lane, as riding side-by-side can make it more difficult to maneuver around obstacles and reduce visibility on the rider’s side.
+Usually, the bikers will stagger their positions within the lane, as riding side-by-side can make it more difficult to maneuver around obstacles and reduce visibility on the rider’s side, both concerns when it comes to preventing a motorcycle accident.
 In many states, lane sharing is permitted, although motorcycles are prohibited from riding more than two abreast in a single lane.

 What Is Lane Splitting?